MacMahon Squares: Theory

+For example, given a triangle with three sides, each of which is assigned one of four possible colors, there are 56 unique patterns.

 Variants

 Contact system

 In his book, MacMahon suggested the ability to define which borders can contact one another, based on their colors.
 This is by some permutation of the 3 colors, described by Ca,b,c.
 Here, a, b, and c represent the shift in colors to which the first, second, and third colors can be matched to.
 A '1' it is matched to itself, and a '2' signifies that it must be matched with a different color.

 For example, C1,1,1 represents 1 to 1, 2 to 2, and 3 to 3, as each of these matchings are represented by the number 1.
 Alternatively, C1,2 represents 1 to 1 and 2 to 3 as the 1 to 1 matching is represented by the number 1, and the matching between 2 and 3 is represented by 2.
 More colors can be described in a similar way.
 For example, a coloring of C1,2,2,2 represents 1 to 1, 2 to 3, 4 to 5, and 6 to 7.

 From here we can see that the only possible numbers to describe the pairings by are 1 and 2, since a 3 or above merely skips over a color that would be used the same otherwise because colorings are relative.